parsecsv/parsecsv-for-php/README.md

 composer run test
 ````

+Note that PHP 8.2 and newer allow PHPUnit versions that deprecate `@annotations`.
+The GitHub actions use Rector to
+convert them to `#[attributes]`.
 When pushing code to GitHub, tests will be executed using GitHub Actions.
 The relevant configuration is in the
 file `.github/workflows/ci.yml`.
 To run the `test` action locally, you can execute the following command: